Shard polytopes: Introduction

-\para{Minkowski sums of associahedra} Our realizations are obtained as Minkowski sums of elementary pieces.
-To illustrate the idea, let us start with a simple construction.
+\para{Minkowski sums of associahedra} Our realizations are obtained as Minkowski sums of elementary polytopes.
+We illustrate the idea with a simple construction.
 For any arc~$\arc$, denote by~$\arcs_\arc$ the arc ideal generated by~$\arc$.
-The corresponding congruence~$\equiv_\arc$ is a Cambrian congruence~\cite{Reading-CambrianLattices} and the corresponding quotient fan~$\Fan_\arc$ is a Cambrian fan of~\cite{ReadingSpeyer}.
+The corresponding congruence~$\equiv_\arc$ is a Cambrian congruence~\cite{Reading-CambrianLattices} and the corresponding quotient fan~$\Fan_\arc$ is a (type~$A$) Cambrian fan of~\cite{ReadingSpeyer}.
 It is the normal fan of the $\arc$-associahedron~$\Asso[\arc]$ of~\cite{HohlwegLange}.
-(Strictly speaking, the setting of~\cite{Reading-CambrianLattices,ReadingSpeyer,HohlwegLange,HohlwegLangeThomas} is slightly different: it is valid for arbitrary Coxeter groups, but is defined in full dimension, so that we should assume that the endpoints of~$\arc$ are~$1$ and~$n$.
-Their constructions however extend straightforward to arbitrary arcs.)
+Strictly speaking, the setting of~\cite{Reading-CambrianLattices,ReadingSpeyer,HohlwegLange,HohlwegLangeThomas} is slightly different: it is valid for arbitrary finite Coxeter groups, but it is defined in full dimension, so that we should assume that the endpoints of~$\arc$ are~$1$ and~$n$.
+Their constructions however extend straightforward to arbitrary arcs and we will do so without further notice.
 The motivating observation of this paper is the following statement.